jsfowles/vite-starter/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a pull request

+## Learn More

+For more information about the tools used in this project:

+- Learn about using [Husky](./docs/HUSKY_TUTORIAL.md) for pre-commit hooks.
+- Learn how to set up [React Router](./docs/REACT_ROUTER_SETUP.md) for page routing.
+- Learn how to configure and use [Tailwind CSS](./docs/TAILWINDCSS_TUTORIAL.md) for styling.

 ## License